geraldserafin/pomodoro-clock-cli/README.md

 #### With flakes

-You can add pomodoro-clock-cli as an input to your `flake.nix` file like so:
+You can add pomodoro-clock-cli as an input to your `flake.nix` file like so

 ```
 {